Trust Management for Internet of Things: A Systematic Literature Review

 Djedjig et al. \cite{Djedjig} proposed a distributed cooperation-trust-based routing mechanism for RPL, where the malicious nodes can perform rank attacks and BA.
-At each hop of an RPL routing path, the child node selects the node that has higher trust value, more energy and better link quality as its preferred parent.
-The trust is calculated by taking into account the energy consumption, the honesty, the selfishness and the ETX.
+At each hop of an RPL routing path, the child node selects the node that has a higher trust value, more energy, and better link quality as its preferred parent.
+The trust is calculated by taking into account energy consumption, honesty, selfishness, and the ETX.
 Also, they translated the proposed trust management method into a strategy using game theory concepts.
 A non-trusted node will be discarded from the network.
 So, there is no advantage for a rational player to misbehave since it will be discarded from the network.
-The foundation of the solution is a non-zero-sum non-cooperative iterated PD game.
-Experiments performed using Cooja simulator and were focused on comparing the proposed method with other schemes in terms of: throughput, energy, Average Node Rank Changes under Blackhole and Rank attacks and Average Packet Delivery Ratio.
+The foundation of the solution is a non-zero-sum, non-cooperative iterated PD game.
+Experiments were performed using the Cooja simulator and were focused on comparing the proposed method with other schemes in terms of throughput, energy, Average Node Rank Changes under Blackhole and Rank attacks, and Average Packet Delivery Ratio.
 The results were presented as diagrams.
 The authors are focused on routing security and only deal with a set of trust-related attacks.
 They also test energy consumption, which is positive in a resource-constrained environment.